amirhh00/wgsl/src/app/step/wgsl-basics/page.md

 ### 5.1.
 Runtime Arrays

-WGSL also supports runtime arrays, which are arrays whose size is determined at runtime.
-These arrays are declared at the root scope of the shader and are the only arrays that can be specified without a size.
+WGSL also supports runtime arrays, which are arrays whose size is determined during program execution.
+These arrays can only be declared at the root scope of the shader with storage buffer resources and are the only arrays that can be specified without a predefined size.
+The size of a runtime array can be determined using the `arrayLength` function.

 ```wgsl
 struct S1 {